 Interviewing for an On-Campus Job

 Dress appropriately and be on time for the interview.
 Remember to bring your class schedule to the interview.
 Be prepared to discuss any previous employment, volunteer experiences, and skills required for the job.
-Be sure to thank the interviewer for his or her time and consideration.
+Be sure to thank the interviewer for their time and consideration.

 After Your Interview

-Once a student is hired, he or she will schedule an appointment to meet with Career Services staff to complete necessary hiring authorization paperwork.
+Once a student is hired, they will schedule an appointment to meet with Career Services staff to complete necessary hiring authorization paperwork.
 All student employees will receive a Student Employment Handbook with the guidelines and policies for Schoolcraft College student employees.
-If a student is not selected for an on-campus job after interviewing, he or she may continue to search through available job postings to apply for other positions on campus.
+If a student is not selected for an on-campus job after interviewing, they may continue to search through available job postings to apply for other positions on campus.

 The Career Services Office hosts a variety of events on campus that connect students with employers.
 Job fairs, career expos, and individual employer recruiting events are held throughout the school year.
 Job postings from area employers are listed in the Schoolcraft College Central Network online job board.